Mantinum/Yourday/docs/SECURITY.md

 # Security

 ## Supabase JWT
 Auth tokens should be verified against Supabase JWKS (`SUPABASE_JWKS_URL`).
 In development the API accepts an `X-User-Id` header and defaults to a stubbed user id when none is provided.
+Public endpoints `/health` and `/status` do not require auth and return an `X-Env` header indicating the environment.

 ## Job idempotence
 Worker jobs are queued with deterministic ids (`reco:${eventId}:${yyyy-mm-dd}`) and each execution is recorded in `AuditLog` to prevent duplicates.